 Encryption at rest

-Most email services (and all HIPPA compliant ones) ensure that data is encrypted when stored on their servers.
+Most email services (and all HIPAA compliant ones) ensure that data is encrypted when stored on their servers.
 Again, it is difficult for a therapist to ensure that this is the case for their patient’s email service.

 Another point to consider is that if you rely on your email provider to encrypt your emails, it can also decrypt them.
 That’s why it is vital you sign a business associate agreement (BAA) with your email provider to ensure it is a HIPAA compliant business associate.